The Issue with Involuntary Psychiatric Holds: a call for patient-centered mental health treatment

 The importance of these policies (and the ethical management of them) increases exponentially in public healthcare settings such as the one Ms. T experienced, where approximately 90% of patients—4.82 million people in the Fiscal Year 2021—identify as Black, Hispanic, Native American, Asian/Native Hawaiian/Pacific Islander, or something other than “white” (NYC Health+Hospitals, 2022).
 The same report outlines the payor mix of patients served by NYC’s public healthcare organizations, suggesting an approximate 60% coverage from Medicare/Medicaid, and a staggering <19% of patients that engage in any form of self-pay.
 Therefore, in a system that services a majority impoverished, BIPOC population, patient advocacy should be centered above all to ensure the injustice reported in Ms. T’s case not be repeated.

 **Identifying details have been changed to protect patient confidentiality.

-*This article was originally published in Mixed Mag, an online multimedia publication promoting creatives of color and celebrating multiethnic/multicultural stories.
-I am honored to have been invited to author this piece for the advocacy and politics section of Mixed Mag, spearheaded by Elizabeth T.
+**This article was originally published in Mixed Mag, an online multimedia publication promoting creatives of color and celebrating multiethnic/multicultural stories.
+I am honored to have been invited to author this piece for the advocacy and politics section of Mixed Mag, Issue No. 17.